 The VA should send you this form during the first quarter of the current year, for the previous fiscal year.
 If you haven’t received a copy, you should request an annual waiver from the VA.
 However, keep in mind, this is up to you to complete and return.
 If you do not receive a form from the VA, then you should initiate completing the form on your own.*

 Completing the form: Once you have your form, you will need to verify how many days of paid military service you had in the previous year.
-Then you will need to complete the form and submit it to your Commander or his representative for correction or approval.
+If there are no errors on your form, then you can sign it and send it in.
+If there are any errors or omissions, then you will need to submit it to your Commander or his representative for correction or approval.
 The unit will keep a copy, a copy will be forwarded to the State if you are in the National Guard, and a copy is submitted to the VA.
 You should also keep a copy for your records, including the date it was submitted.

 *Note: This is the law, and you cannot claim ignorance.
 You were informed by the VA when you received your VA Disability Rating Decision, found on VA Form 21-8764 – Disability Compensation Award Attachment.
 This form states your payments may be affected by receipt of active duty or drill pay as a Reservist or member of the Federally recognized National Guard.
 It is important to inform your Guard or Reserve unit when you join that you also have a VA Disability Compensation rating.
 Your recruiter or Personnel office will help you get this information into the system so it doesn’t catch anyone off guard.